Serviced Apartments in Shenzhen

 - From Baoan International Airport: A 45-minute taxi ride costs around RMB100.

 Shenzhen is located in the southern region of Guangdong Province, on the eastern shore of the Pearl River Delta.
 Near the Pearl River Delta and Hong Kong, Shenzhen's location gives it a geographical advantage for economic development.
 More than 30 years ago, it was a small fishing village called Baoan County.
 All that changed when in 1980, the first Special Economic Zone of China was built in this city.
 From then on, Shenzhen underwent phenomenal economic growth and is one of the most economically advanced cities in China today.

-Boasting a number of excellent theme parks such as the Chinese Folk Culture Village, the Window of the World, Happy Village and Splendid China, visitors will be able to catch a glimpse of China’s long history and varied cultures.
+Boasting a number of excellent theme parks such as the Splendid China/China Folk Culture Village, the Window of the World and Happy Village, visitors will be able to catch a glimpse of China’s long history and varied cultures.
 The city also has many public parks where one can go to unwind, and several art and history museums to enjoy.
 Its dining scene offers a palette of flavours from all parts of China, so one can really experience much of China in this small city.

 Essential Facts About Shenzhen

 Shenzhen’s average temperature is 22°C (72°F), with a maximum temperature of 39°C (102°F), and a minimum temperature 2°C (36°F).

 There are different types of visas for foreigners entering China.
 They are: